WesCook/WateringCans/README.md

 Please note this is a working document, and no features are final.

 ## Features
-Different cans affect hydration speed, storage capacity, and durability.
+Different watering cans affect hydration speed, storage capacity, and durability.
-Tiers may affect size of hydrated land.
-Config to only work on plants, or all tiles.
+Fully configurable.
+Disable any features or tweak balance.

 Watering tiles will:
 * Speed up growth ticks